aws/aws-fpga/hdk/cl/examples/README.md

 **NOTE**: *The EC2 extension JSON file has been updated to enable support for the `create-fpga-image` command used in [Step 3](https://github.com/aws/aws-fpga/tree/master/hdk/cl/examples#3-submit-the-design-checkpoint-to-aws-to-register-the-afi).*

 ### 1. Pick one of the examples and move to its directory

-There are couple of ways to start a new CL: one option is to copy one of the examples provided in the HDK and modify the design files, scripts and constrains directory.
+There are couple of ways to start a new CL:

-Alternatively, by creating a new directory, setup the environment variables, and prepare the project datastructure:
+**one option** is to copy one of the examples provided in the HDK and modify the design files, scripts and constraints directory.

     $ cd $HDK_DIR/cl/examples/cl_hello_world    # you can change cl_hello_world to any other example
     $ export CL_DIR=$(pwd)